uBizzy/koseven/modules/cache/guide/cache/config.md

-# Kohana Cache configuration
+# K7 Cache configuration

-Kohana Cache uses configuration groups to create cache instances.
+K7 Cache uses configuration groups to create cache instances.
 A configuration group can use any supported driver, with successive groups using multiple instances of the same driver type.

 The default cache group is loaded based on the `Cache::$default` setting.
 It is set to the `file` driver as standard, however this can be changed within the `/application/boostrap.php` file.